MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 ---
 title: "Quickstart: Create and deploy a bot"
-description: "Create and publis a Power Virtual Agents bot in minutes with this quickstart guide." ms.date: 12/5/2019 ms.service:
+description: "Create and publish a Power Virtual Agents bot in minutes with this quickstart guide." ms.date: 1/22/2019 ms.service:
   - "dynamics-365-ai"
 ms.topic: article